-The volatility adjustment is an adjustment to the basic risk free rate term-structure that prevents procyclical investment behavior in mitigating the volatility of asset spreads (mainly corporate and government bonds) on the liabilities valuation.
-The volatility adjustment is applied to all businesses (AXA Assurances Vie Luxembourg has few unit linked and no variable annuities as seen at the beginning of D2-section).
-The volatility adjustment is added to the zero-coupon spot rates of the basic risk-free interest rate term structure obtained after using the Smith-Wilson method until the last liquid point observable in the market.
+The volatility adjustment is an adjustment to the basic risk free rate term-structure that prevents pro-cyclical investment behavior in mitigating the volatility of asset spreads (mainly corporate and government bonds) on the liabilities valuation.
+The volatility adjustment is applied to all businesses and is added to the zero-coupon spot rates of the basic risk-free interest rate term structure obtained after using the Smith-Wilson method until the last liquid point observable in the market.